HairyBlue/unity-ar-human-anatomy/README.md

 This project demonstrates the use of body tracking in mobile augmented reality to study human anatomy.
 The application allows users to interact with anatomical models using real-time body movements.

 ## Updates (つД`)ノ
-As of now this, this project is under development we will add soon the links to download the app. (｡•̀ᴗ-)✧
+As of now this project is under development, links will provided soon to download the app. (｡•̀ᴗ-)✧

 ## Prerequisites (°ロ°)☝
 - Android phone